Lethal Weapon 4: Production

 The film entered production in early January 1998 with a planned summer release of that same year.
 Due to issues during filming, including the script changes, production ended around mid May, less than two months before its scheduled July release.
 Editors had to work very quickly to have the film ready, which is why the trailers feature some deleted and alternate scenes which are not in the film.
 Despite this, the film was finished and released as planned.
+For the film, Gibson, Glover, Donner, and Silver had first-dollar gross deals, equivalent to at least 35 cents of every dollar earned.

 Release

 Box office

-Lethal Weapon 4 debuted at No. 1 at the box office with $34.05 million.
+Lethal Weapon 4 debuted at No. 1 at the box office ahead of Armageddon and Small Soldiers with $34.05 million.
+The film would hold the record for having the highest July opening weekend for a Warner Bros. film until The Perfect Storm surpassed it in 2000.
+In its second weekend, it was overtaken by The Mask of Zorro, making $21.7 million and outgrossing fourth place newcomer There's Something About Mary.
 Although the film grossed $130 million in the U.S., it was not considered a runaway financial success as the previous three films had been.

-Shooting began in January 1998, just months before the film's release, with a production budget estimated at $120–$150 million (although Warner Bros. maintained it cost less than $100 million) and an additional $50 million spent on marketing and distribution.
+Shooting began in January 1998, just months before the film's release, with a production budget estimated at $120–$150 million (although Warner Bros.
+Pictures maintained it cost less than $100 million) and an additional $50 million spent on marketing and distribution.
 This made the fourth film the most expensive entry of the series.
 Its profit margin was saved in part due to the combined foreign box office sales making the film gross approximately $285 million in total, making the second highest-grossing film in the Lethal Weapon film series behind, Lethal Weapon 3 (1992).
 Still, like its predecessors, Lethal Weapon 4 was among the top ten grossing films of its release year.